We love a good binge-watch sesh. Here's how to look after yourself while you do it.

 Beware the Snack Spiral

-Who doesn’t love going super-sized with a giant bag of crisps and a barrell of fizzy pop for a binge-watch sesh?
+Who doesn’t love going super-sized with a giant bag of crisps and a barrel of fizzy pop for a binge-watch sesh?
 But once the eps start flowing and your imagination is engaged, you’re in danger of getting sucked into the icky vortex that is the Snack Spiral.

 A touch too much salt, and your hands start reaching for another can of fizz; the sweetness of the soft drink makes you crave more salt… This might well be a pleasant way to enjoy a feature film like some sort of Muggle, but you’re a binge-watch boss.
-You can’t nail that vital fourth ep with your pulse thudding from sugar and head shriveled from salt-induced dehydration.
+You can’t nail that vital fourth ep with your pulse thudding from sugar and head shrivelled from salt-induced dehydration.

 Binge-watch boost: keep the water flowing.
 Your brain needs to be at a stage of peak hydration, especially if you’re going to keep up with the insanely playful temporal shifts of Lady Dynamite or process the subtle yet spine-chilling revelations of Mind Hunter.
 At no stage is anyone going to stop you eating the junk food; we’re not your mum.